Oil and Gas Terms Beginning with “U” — Page 2

 40 terms · Page 2 of 2

-A part at the end of tubulars, such as drillpipe, casing or other tubing, which has extra thickness and strength to compensate for the loss of metal in the threaded ends.
-Read more →
+An upset is the thickened, reinforced section forged at the end of a tubular such as drillpipe, casing, or production tubing, where extra wall thickness and outside diameter are added to compensate for the metal that… Read more →

 Pertaining to equipment, facilities or systems located in the wellbore or production train above the surface choke or Christmas tree.
 Read more →